zuble/uws4vad/docs/Config.md

 python main.py -c=job/hydra/all
 ```

 The final config follows the order provided in the entry *.yamls* files, under the cfg folder, which can be stated in main.py decorator.
-One can override with --config-name / -cn parameter.
+One can override with `--config-name` / `-cn` parameter.

 ## Structure Overview

 It tries to mimic as possible the src code in terms of levels/folders and its main use.
-Although some logic is separated, whenever its needed for both train and test, for example model/net, dataload & dataproc,
+Although some logic is separated, whenever its needed for both train and test, for example model/net, dataload & dataproc.
 Some aditional ones are path, debug, xtra and specially exp(eriments)

 Refer to the entry configs under cfg folder *ucf/xdv.yaml* and *000.yaml* (which serves as frist default in both, for shared/sane start), to better understand the parameters and its use.

-The same applies for others .yml's, especially the *_dflt/dflt.yaml* in each folder, as are fairly commented.
+The same applies for others .yaml's, especially the *_dflt/dflt.yaml* in each folder, as they are fairly commented.

 - **data:** metadata for each dataset
     - **faud & frgb:** defaults parameters used for each audio/visual feature extractor which features are available to use, either downloaded or self-extracted (frgb/timm and faud/hear)